 Give your dog his cue to enter his crate.
 Click and reward while your dog is inside, gently close the door.
 Give him lots of praise and treats while the door is closed.

-Here is where we work on duration wait anywhere from one second to 20 depending on your dogs body language (eg. arousal).
+Here is where we work on duration wait anywhere from one second to 20 depending on your dogs body language (eg. arousal or anxiety).
 Remember we want our dogs to be successful, low arousal and stress during this training.
 Open door and cue "OK" ( your release word) letting him out.

 Repeat steps 1 and 2 for a few more repetitions.